The Famous Five: 1995 series

 The 1995 series was released in its entirety on VHS video.
 A three-disc DVD collection, containing 13 of the 26 episodes of the 1995 series, was released in Australia and New Zealand in 2005, and is marked "Revised Edition" to avoid confusion with the previous release of the 1979 series with 1995 artwork.
+A complete edition of the series was released on DVD in Australia and New Zealand in 2016.
 Other episodes have reportedly been released on DVD in Europe, but only the adaptation of Five on a Treasure Island was released on DVD in the UK.

 Famous 5: On the Case

 A new Famous Five animated TV series began airing in 2008.
 Famous 5: On the Case is set in modern times and features the children of the original Famous Five: Max (the son of Julian and Brandine), Dylan (son of Dick and Michelle), Jo (daughter of George and Ravi – a tomboy who, like her mother, prefers a shorter name to her given name Jyoti) and Allie (daughter of Anne and John).
 It has not been stated whether their dog is a descendant of Timmy.
 The new series was first announced in 2005, and is a co-production of Chorion (which currently owns all Famous Five rights) and Marathon, in association with France 3 and The Disney Channel.
 Disney confirmed their involvement in December 2006.
 Stories were developed by Douglas Tuber and Tim Maile, who have previously written for Lizzie McGuire.
 Chorion claims on its website that "these new programmes will remain faithful to the themes of mystery and adventure central to Enid Blyton's classic series of books."
-In total, there will be 130 episodes, each 22 minutes long.
+A total of 26 episodes, each 22 minutes long, were produced.

+2023 series

+On 26 June 2023, the BBC announced that filming has begun on a new adaptation of The Famous Five, in co-production with the German channel ZDF.
+The series will comprise three episodes, each 90 minutes long, and will aim to bring the stories to a "progressive new audience".
+The series creator is Danish film director Nicolas Winding Refn.

 Other adaptations

 Audio dramas

 Hodder Headline produced in the late 1990s audio dramas in English, which were published on audio cassette and CD.
 All 21 episodes of the original books were dramatised.

-The 21 original stories by Enid Blyton have been released in the 70s as Fünf Freunde audio dramas in Germany as well.
+The 21 original stories by Enid Blyton have been released in the 1970s as Fünf Freunde audio dramas in Germany as well.
 The speakers were the German dubbing artists for Gallagher, Thanisch, Russell and Harris, the leads of the first television series.

 For the sequels (not written by Blyton and decidedly more "modern" action-oriented stories) the speakers were replaced by younger ones, because it was felt that they sounded too mature.
 In addition to the original Blyton books, another 110+ stories have subsequently been released and published as radio plays and more than 30 books different from the radioplays in Germany.
 They are based on the original characters, but written by various German writers.